openfunkHQ/reMix/README.md

 **How to start**

-Use the document "Techinical documentation, BOM and Assembly Guide" to familirise yourself with re:Mix.
+Use the document "Technical documentation, BOM and Assembly Guide" to familirise yourself with re:Mix.
 The Bill of Materials included in the document contains the component names which are reused throughout the Github project.

 **Links**